Size to Weight Calculator (Rectangular Box)

 1. Start by measuring the dimensions of the box.

-2. Find the box's volume by multiplying the three sides' lengths.
+2. Find the box's volume by multiplying together the lengths of the three sides.

 3. Estimate or find the density of the material of interest.